allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 everything that you'll need and that the program produces like plots or hyperparameters, you name it.

 So let's take a look in depth first at what `get_data.py` does for me.
-So getting data is very simple, but what I used to do is I would get the data from like a remote location, You download a zip file or whatever, and then you extract it to your local folder, and then you start working on that.
+So getting data is very simple, but what I used to do is I would get the data from a remote location.
+You download a zip file or whatever, and then you extract it to your local folder, and then you start working on that.
 Now the problem with that is it's really difficult to keep that thing clean.
 So, how would I version that right if I add data to it?
 For example, the preprocessed data we'll see later.
 How can I keep my correct version?
 How did I?
 How do I know if the data changes over time?
 When did I do that?